-Thursday, 20 January 2011
+Thursday 20 January 2011

 Just around the river bend...

-We have developed quite the little commune at our house, as both me and my sister have moved back home with my mum and dad and 2 dogs, and my grandma and grandad and uncle all live in a hand built 'nook' above a river at the bottom of the garden, with their 4 shitzus.
+We have developed quite the little commune at our house, as both me and my sister have moved back home with my mum and dad and our 2 dogs, and my grandma and grandad and uncle all live in a hand built 'nook' above a river at the bottom of the garden, with their 4 shitzus.
 Plus not forgetting Jo and her daughter Becky next door, who up until recently had 2 dogs also.

 We are a family of simple things, nice dinners together with some cider and a few old records- and of course the dogs play as much a part in our 'simple' lives as we do.